HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 4.1 Right to refund

-4.2 Instructions for claiming refund
+4.2 Instructions for claiming a refund

 A service fee is charged for refunds, changes and cancellations at the service point.